jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

   (c) fails to provide access by a constable to his or her Internet auction providers record in accordance with subsection (4) when required to do so.
 (6) Section 83 applies to a charge under subsection (5)﻿(c).

-## Part 4 — Licensing Authority of secondhand dealers and pawnbrokers, and miscellaneous provisions
+## Part 4 — Licensing Authorities of secondhand dealers and pawnbrokers, and miscellaneous provisions

-**Licensing Authority and Deputy Licensing Authority**
+**Licensing Authorities and Deputy Licensing Authorities**

-### 70 Appointment of Licensing Authority
+### 70 Appointment of Licensing Authorities
-(1) The Minister of Justice must, with the concurrence of the responsible Minister, appoint a Licensing Authority.
+(1) The Minister of Justice must, with the concurrence of the responsible Minister, appoint 1 or more persons to be Licensing Authorities, and may give the Authorities distinctive designations and from time to time change any designation.
-(2) The Licensing Authority—
+(2) A Licensing Authority—
-  (a) must be appointed for a fixed term of 3 years or less; and (b) may be reappointed any number of times; and
-  (c) remains in office, despite the expiry of his or her term of office, until a successor is appointed.
+  (a) must be appointed for a term of up to 5 years; and (b) may be reappointed for further terms of up to 5 years; and (c) remains in office, despite the expiry of his or her term of office, until a successor is appointed or he or she is advised that a replacement Authority will not be appointed.
-(3) The Licensing Authority may resign from office by notice in writing to the Minister of Justice.
+(3) A Licensing Authority may resign from office by notice in writing to the Minister of Justice.
-(4) The Minister of Justice may, at any time, remove the Licensing Authority for inability to perform the functions of office, bankruptcy, neglect of duty, or misconduct, and the person removed from office is not entitled to compensation.
+(4) The Minister of Justice may, at any time, remove a Licensing Authority for inability to perform the functions of office, bankruptcy, neglect of duty, or misconduct, and the person removed from office is not entitled to compensation.
+(5) A Licensing Authority who continues in office for any period under subsection (2)﻿(c) may act as an Authority during that period for the purpose of—
+  (a) completing any proceedings partly or wholly heard by the Authority before the expiry of his or her term of office:
+  (b) hearing any other proceedings.
+(6) A Licensing Authority who has resigned, or whose successor is appointed or who will not be replaced (unless he or she was removed from office), may continue in office for the purpose of completing any proceedings that are partly or wholly heard.

 ### 71 Deputy Licensing Authorities
 (1) The Minister of Justice may, by notice in the Gazette, appoint up to 2 Deputy Licensing Authorities if the Minister is satisfied that—
-  (a) the Licensing Authority is unable, because of absence (whether by reason of leave, ill-health, or any other reason), to exercise his or her functions of office; or
+  (a) 1 or more of the Licensing Authorities are unable, because of the absence (for any reason) of 1 or more of them, to perform the functions of office; or
-  (b) the amount of work to be done by the Licensing Authority is more than can reasonably be done by 1 person at that time.
+  (b) the amount of work to be done by the Licensing Authorities is more than can be reasonably done by the existing Authorities at that time.
-(2) A Deputy Licensing Authority’s term of office expires on the date specified in the appointment notice in the Gazette or, if no such date is specified, on the date specified by the Minister of Justice in a subsequent notice in the Gazette.
+(2)
+(2A) A Deputy Licensing Authority—
+  (a) must be appointed for a term of up to 5 years; and (b) may be reappointed for further terms of up to 5 years; and (c) remains in office, despite the expiry of his or her term of office, until a successor is appointed or he or she is advised that a replacement Deputy Licensing Authority will not be appointed.
+(2B) A Deputy Licensing Authority may resign from office by notice in writing to the Minister of Justice.
+(2C) The Minister of Justice may, at any time, remove a Deputy Licensing Authority for inability to perform the functions of office, bankruptcy, neglect of duty, or misconduct, and the person removed from office is not entitled to compensation.
+(2D) A Deputy Licensing Authority who continues in office for any period under subsection (2A)﻿(c) may act as an Authority during that period for the purpose of—
+  (a) completing any proceedings partly or wholly heard by the Authority before the expiry of his or her term of office:
+  (b) hearing any other proceedings.
+(2E) A Deputy Licensing Authority who has resigned, or whose successor is appointed or who will not be replaced (unless he or she was removed from office), may continue in office for the purpose of completing any proceedings that are partly or wholly heard.
-(3) A Deputy Licensing Authority has and may exercise the powers (including the powers listed in section 76(1)), duties, and functions of the Licensing Authority, subject to the control of the Licensing Authority.
+(3) A Deputy Licensing Authority has and may exercise the powers (including the powers listed in section 76(1)), duties, and functions of a Licensing Authority, subject to the control of a Licensing Authority.
-(4) The fact that a Deputy Licensing Authority exercises the powers, duties, and functions of the Licensing Authority is conclusive evidence of his or her authority to do so.
+(4) The fact that a Deputy Licensing Authority exercises the powers, duties, and functions of a Licensing Authority is conclusive evidence of his or her authority to do so.
 (5) No appointment of a Deputy Licensing Authority, and no act done by him or her when acting as a Deputy Licensing Authority, may be called into question in any proceedings on the ground that the occasion for the appointment had not arisen or had ceased.

 ### 72 Remuneration, and status under certain Acts
-(1) The Licensing Authority and any Deputy Licensing Authority must be paid fees and expenses in accordance with the framework determined by the Government from time to time for the classification and remuneration of statutory and other bodies, as if the Licensing Authority were the chairperson of a statutory body and any Deputy Licensing Authority were a member of that body.
+(1) All Licensing Authorities and any Deputy Licensing Authority must be paid fees and expenses in accordance with the framework determined by the Government from time to time for the classification and remuneration of statutory and other bodies, as if each Licensing Authority were the chairperson of a statutory body and any Deputy Licensing Authority were a member of that body.
 (2) For the purposes of the State Sector Act 1988 and the Government Superannuation Fund Act 1956, a Licensing Authority or Deputy Licensing Authority is not, by reason merely of that appointment, employed in the service of the Crown.

 ### 73 Immunity
-Neither the Licensing Authority nor any Deputy Licensing Authority is personally liable for any act done or omission made while acting in good faith while performing or intending to perform his or her functions under this Act.
+Neither a Licensing Authority nor any Deputy Licensing Authority is personally liable for any act done or omission made while acting in good faith while performing or intending to perform his or her functions under this Act.

-### 74 Functions of Licensing Authority
+### 74 Functions of Licensing Authorities
-The functions of the Licensing Authority are—
+The functions of the Licensing Authorities are—
-  (a) to carry out the functions of the Licensing Authority under Part 2 relating to licences and certificates; and (b) to establish and maintain the public registers described in section 78; and (c) to perform all other functions required by this Act.
+  (a) to carry out the functions of the Licensing Authorities under Part 2 relating to licences and certificates; and (b) to establish and maintain the public registers described in section 78; and (c) to perform all other functions required by this Act.

+### 74A Orderly and efficient operation
+(1) A Licensing Authority is responsible for making such arrangements as are practicable to ensure that he or she and any Deputy Licensing Authority performs his or her functions—
+  (a) in an orderly and efficient manner; and
+  (b) in a way that achieves the purposes of this Act.
+(2) If more than 1 Licensing Authority is appointed, they must act together in making those arrangements for any Deputy Licensing Authority.

+### 74B Contempt of Licensing Authority
+(1) A person commits an offence if the person—
+  (a) wilfully insults or obstructs a Licensing Authority or any witness or officer of a Licensing Authority during a sitting of a Licensing Authority or while a Licensing Authority, a witness, or an officer is going to, or returning from, a sitting of a Licensing Authority; or
+  (b) wilfully insults or obstructs any person in attendance at a sitting of a Licensing Authority; or (c) wilfully interrupts, or otherwise misbehaves at, a sitting of a Licensing Authority; or (d) wilfully and without lawful excuse disobeys any order or direction of a Licensing Authority in the course of the hearing of any proceedings.
+(2) A person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $1,000.
+(3) A Licensing Authority may order the exclusion from a sitting of that Authority of any person whose behaviour, in the opinion of the Licensing Authority, constitutes an offence against subsection (1), whether or not the person is charged with the offence, and any officer of a Licensing Authority or constable may take any steps that are reasonably necessary to enforce the exclusion.

-### 75 Administrative support for Licensing Authority
+### 75 Administrative support for Licensing Authorities
-The responsible Minister must ensure that the department that is authorised by the Prime Minister to provide administrative support to the Licensing Authority provides that support in a manner that enables the Licensing Authority to exercise his or her powers, duties, and functions efficiently and effectively.
+The responsible Minister must ensure that the department that is authorised to provide administrative support to the Licensing Authorities provides that support in a manner that enables each Authority to exercise or perform his or her powers, duties, and functions efficiently and effectively.

 ### 76 Delegations
-(1) The Licensing Authority may, in writing, delegate to any person any function, duty, or power under this Act, except the following:
+(1) A Licensing Authority may, in writing, delegate to any person any function, duty, or power under this Act, except the following:
   (a) the power to conduct hearings into Police objections and Police complaints:
   (b) the power to waive a disqualification from holding a certificate:
   (c) the power to cancel a licence, and the power to cancel or suspend a certificate: